ryndovaira/data_science/deep_learning/dev_assistant/README.md

      - Code Quality and Style Analysis.
      - Auto-generation of `README.md` files.

-5. **Receive Insights**:
+5. **Send to Backend**:
-   - The plugin communicates with a server that uses ChatGPT API to process selected files and deliver insights.
+   - The plugin sends selected files or compressed directories to the backend API for processing.

+6. **Receive Insights**:
+   - The backend communicates results back to the IDE via the plugin.

 ### Uploading Directories